Important Savings Account Information

-This information is an overview of the Bank of Scotland savings account range.
-Each account has its own detailed conditions and you should be given a copy of these during the application process.
-If you open an account over the phone, the conditions will be sent to you before the application process is complete and you can operate the account.
-You can also ask for a copy of the conditions applying to your account at any time.
-The conditions explain how we can change them and the interest rates and charges for the account concerned.
-Click for further details on charges for certain services.
+This is an overview of our savings account range.
+Each account has its own conditions.
+You should get a copy of them during your application.
+If you apply over the phone, they will be sent to you before the application is complete.
+You can also ask for a copy at any time.
+They explain how we can change the conditions, interest rates and charges.

 If you have any queries about Bank of Scotland savings accounts, please contact your local branch - our staff will be happy to help.

 These pages are for people who are resident and ordinarily resident in the UK and should not be regarded as an offer or invitation to sell savings and investment products outside the UK.
 If you are a British expatriate living or working abroad, a non-British national living abroad or a foreign national living, working or studying temporarily in the UK you can save with the Bank of Scotland, provided you live in the UK or any jurisdiction that allows you to save with a UK financial company.
 You should take your own professional advice before opening an account.

 We may monitor telephone calls to help us improve our level of service.
 We may record telephone calls to resolve any enquiries or complaints.
 Calls to be charged at local rate.
 If you are calling us from a mobile phone, rates will vary depending on your network provider.